PremKumarAK47/CoreJava/README.md

 ## Threading and Multithreading

  Threading and multithreading are both features of the Java programming language that allow developers to write concurrent programs that can perform multiple tasks simultaneously.
 Here's a brief overview of threading and multithreading in Java:

+ **Threading:**

+Threading in Java refers to the ability of a program to execute multiple tasks concurrently within the same process.
+In Java, threads are implemented using the Thread class or by implementing the Runnable interface.
+When a program creates a new thread, it can execute a different task simultaneously with the main thread.
+Each thread has its own stack and runs independently, but shares the same heap memory with other threads in the same process.
+Threading is often used to improve the performance of a program by dividing complex tasks into smaller, concurrent tasks.